 Cardiosurgery: Atrioventricular valve dysplasia (avd) — Surgical reconstruction.
-Treatment abroad
+Treatment

 Abnormal formation of the common atrioventricular valve in place of the mitral and tricuspid valves occurs at a relatively rare heart malformation, an open atrioventricular canal (OAVC).
 Its incidence rate in the structure of all congenital heart defects does not exceed 3 to 5%.
 OAVC is developed in utero under the influence of chromosomal abnormalities, genetic predisposition, infections, toxins, or endocrine pathology.